yuvraj12/spring-boot-assignment-guthub/README.md

-**I have handled only 2 scenarios for API RESPONSE & due to time constraints  didn't complete the Caching of the results, Integration tests if you allow more time I can complete both points **
+**I have handled only 2 scenarios for API RESPONSE & due to time constraints  didn't complete the Caching of the results, Integration tests if you allow more time I can complete both points.
-Reason: I was working on relase over the weekend therefore didnt get much time
+Reason: I was working on relase over the weekend therefore didnt get much time**
 1) Success Scenario for 200 status code
 2) Failure/Error scenario where handled only comman type JSON message other way is to handle mutiple http status code with multiple scenarios